aamrits/frontend-interview-questions/content/js-concepts.md

 console.log(undefined === undefined); // true
 ```

-**Key Takeaway**
+##### Key Takeaway
-> 1. Use `null` to explicitly set a variable to "no value" when you plan to assign an object later.
+1. Use `null` to explicitly set a variable to "no value" when you plan to assign an object later.
-> 2. Provide a default value if a function parameter is `undefined`.
+2. Provide a default value if a function parameter is `undefined`.

 <div align="left">
     <b><a href="#">↥ back to top</a></b>